8 Proven Strategies to Eliminate Billing Mistakes

 How to Avoid Common Medical Billing Errors?

 Claim denials are on the rise.
-In fact, a recent MGMA poll revealed that 89% of medical groups reported that claim denials are either higher or the same this year compared to the previous year.
+Experian Health reports that 41% of providers say 10% or more claims were denied in 2025.
 This rise in denials can significantly impact your financial stability and obstruct smooth practice operations.
-To mitigate these challenges, we must identify and address common medical billing errors leading to claim rejections.
+To mitigate these challenges, we should identify and address common medical billing errors that lead to claim rejections.
 Here’s how:

 1. Double-Check Patient Information

 One might assume that entering patient details when submitting claims is pretty straightforward, yet it remains one of the most common avoidable errors.
-Errors in patient information can arise due to mismatch, incorrect, or missing information.
+Errors in patient information often arise from data mismatches, inaccuracies, or missing information.
 Medical billers must record accurate demographic information, which includes the patient’s name, address, date of birth, and insurance ID.
-Even a small typo can lead to a claim denial, for example:
+Even a small typo can lead to a claim denial.
+Here are a few examples:

 • Misspelled names